TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 1/Luke 1.44.md

 ---

-For behold, when the voice of thy salutation came into mine ears, the babe leaped in my womb for joy.
+For behold, when the voice of your greeting came into my ears, the baby leaped in my womb for joy!